adraney0/CS-260-Startup/README.md

 ### Elevator Pitch

 Have you ever played triangular peg solitaire?
 Or rather, have you ever played the game that is always on the tables at Cracker Barrel?
-Formaly known as triangular peg solitaire, this mind stretching game can be extremely entertaining.
+Formally known as triangular peg solitaire, this mind stretching game can be extremely entertaining.
 This application brings the game triangular peg solitaire to your fingertips.
-Users make moves jumping pegs over each other, attempting to win the game by leaving only a single peg remaining.
+Users make moves jumping pegs over each other, resulting in the peg that was jumped being removed, attempting to win the game by leaving only a single peg remaining.

 ### Design

 ![Play Mock](TriangularPegPlayMock.png)
 ![Login Mock](TriangularPegLoginMock.png)

+Above are mock ups for the login and gameplay pages of triangular peg solitaire.

 ### Key Features
 - Secure login over HTTPS